aliceFung/assignment_js_design_patterns/README.md

 - If they match, you'll get points!
 If not, you lose a few points, but keep trying!

 ###In this (super easy) version, you:
+- can still play even if you have negative points.
+Game never end until you match all the pairs!
+NEVER! :D
 - refresh your page, if you want to play again.
 - do not keep track of past games.